winksplorer/summit/README.md

 ## Features
 - All of summit is distributed as one file
 - Portable (I think)
-- Simple, understandable user experience (I also hope)
+- Simple, understandable user experience (I hope)
 - As of May 12th, 2025, the entire final executable is 3.1 MB
 - PAM-based login system
 - hterm-based terminal